-The Scheme is not subject to income tax provided the taxable income of the Scheme is attributed in full to its unitholders each financial year either by way of cash or reinvestment.
+The Scheme is not subject to income tax provided the taxable income of the Scheme is attributed in full to its unitholders each financial year.
 Unitholders are subject to income tax at their own marginal tax rates on amounts attributable to them.